 Donal addresses functional fitness and leds Aseem through some fitness activities in a natural park with logs, rocks and trees.
 (He calls in tabata but it looks more like movnat to me).
 They talk about the benefits of vitamin D, sleep, quality olive oil, fatty acids, local produce, avoiding sugar and the re-engineering of wheat.

 The Big Fat Fix is a great introduction to the low-carb, high-fat lifestyle.
 You can download and stream the documentary from the website.

 For our anniversary we decided to have lunch at Fat Noodle.
-It is located at the Treasury Casino, so we were not allowed to take our camera in, which is why there are no photos.
+It is located inside the Treasury Casino, so we were not allowed to take our camera in, (which is why there are no photos).
 Although having said that, our neighbours were taking photos with their phone cameras, so I don’t know how strict they are on their no camera policy in the restaurant.

 The menu consists mainly of Vietnamese dishes, with a sprinkling of Chinese, Thai and Malay.
 The restaurant is owned by Luke Nguyen, so we expected the dishes to be authentic and fresh.

 We were greeted with Jasmine tea, but I decided to try the fresh ginger lemonade while Matt had a glass of wine.
 Entrées were bought out pronto, and I devoured huge fluffy BBQ pork buns, while Matt sampled the delicious prawn and pork rice paper rolls.